-Question Answer Marks EITHER 4(a) In what ways, and with what dramatic effects, does O'Neill present James Tyrone as a father?
+Question Answer Marks EITHER 4(a) In what ways, and with what dramatic effects, does O'Neill present different kinds of suffering in the play?
 25 Mark according to the levels of response marking criteria.
-OR 4(b) Analyse the following extract, considering it in relation to O'Neill's dramatic methods and concerns, here and elsewhere in the play.
-You should pay close attention to language, tone and action in your answer.
+OR 4(b) Analyse the following extract and consider in what ways it adds to your understanding of Mary, here and elsewhere in the play.
+You should pay close attention to the language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.